Ginolux/zoov_project/README.md

 ## Gateway Service (port 8080)

 The service is used as a gateway to route request to the concerned service and receive the response from that service.
-It provides the informations return by the other services such as bike id, location, trip id and other information.
+It provides the informations return by the other services such as bike ID, location, trip ID and other information.

 **To lookup all the bikes in the database, go to:**